ladylazarus3/DCRMR/_pages/Phys-desc/Extent-of-manifestation.md

 <a name="6.21.437.1">6.21.437.1</a> If a publication planned for more than one physical unit has been or appears to have been discontinued before completion, describe the incomplete set as appropriate (i.e., record paging for a single volume or the number of volumes for multiple volumes).
 Always make a [Note on extent of manifestation](/DCRMR/phys-desc/Note-on-extent-of-manifestation/) indicating that no more units have been issued (see [6.215.437.1](/DCRMR/phys-desc/Note-on-extent-of-manifestation/#6.215.437.1)).

+## 6.21.6.X.X.
+Extent of still images

+### 6.21.6.X.X.
+General rule
+<a name="6.21.6.X.X.">6.21.6.X.X.</a> Record extent of a resource consisting of one or more still images by giving the number of units as an arabic numeral, followed by a carrier extent unit term (see Carrier extent units, 6.21.6.X.X).

+<a name="6.21.6.X.X.">6.21.6.X.X.</a> *Optionally*, when the exact extent is difficult to determine, record the approximate number of items.
+Precede the approximate number with “approximately.”

+## 6.21.6.X.X.
+Carrier extent units

+<a name="6.21.6.X.X.">6.21.6.X.X.</a>  Choose a term from the list below for the carrier extent unit.
+If considered important, give further description in other physical details and in the note area.
+Record the term in singular or plural, as applicable.
+*drawing
+*painting
+*print

+For photographs prefer, if applicable, one of the following terms:
+*photographic negative
+*photographic print

+If none of the terms above are appropriate, use:
+*picture
+*another term from RDA Value Vocabularies: RDA Carrier Extent Unit *another concise term or terms to indicate the type of unit

+>Example:
+>Extent of manifestation: <CITE>1 drawing</CITE>

 ---

 [![Image of Left Arrow](https://rbms-bsc.github.io/DCRMR/assets/pictures/navigation/Arrow_Left.png "6 — Physical Description")](/DCRMR/phys-desc/) [![Image of Right Arrow](https://rbms-bsc.github.io/DCRMR/assets/pictures/navigation/Arrow_Right.png "6.215 — Note on extent of manifestation")](/DCRMR/phys-desc/Note-on-extent-of-manifestation/)